Bass saxophone: In classical music

-At the 1844 World's Fair in Paris, the saxophone's premier performance was a chamber piece called Chant Sacré composed by Hector Berlioz for two trumpets, one soprano saxhorn, two clarinets, and one bass saxophone; Adolphe Sax himself played the saxophone part.
-The same year, Georges Kastner wrote for it in his opera Le Dernier Roi de Juda.
+Hector Berlioz arranged Hymne, probably based on his Chant Sacré, for three saxhorns, clarinet, bass clarinet, and saxophone.
+This was performed in Sax's workshop in February 1844 to demonstrate his instruments, and it is likely that Adolphe Sax himself played the saxophone part on his ophicleide-shaped bass saxophone prototype.
+The same year, Georges Kastner wrote for a bass saxophone in C in his opera, Le Dernier Roi de Juda, treating it like an ophicleide part with the brass.

 It is rarely used in orchestral music, though several examples exist.
 The earliest extant orchestral work to employ it is William Henry Fry's "sacred symphony" Hagar In the Wilderness (1853), which also calls for soprano saxophone and was written for Louis-Antoine Jullien's orchestra during its American tour.
-Richard Strauss, in his Sinfonia Domestica, wrote four saxophone parts including one for bass saxophone in C. Arnold Schoenberg wrote for the bass saxophone in his one-act opera Von Heute auf Morgen, and Karlheinz Stockhausen includes a part for it in the saxophone section of Lucifer's Dance, the third scene of Samstag aus Licht.
+Richard Strauss, in his Sinfonia Domestica (1904), wrote four saxophone parts including one for bass saxophone in C. Arnold Schoenberg wrote for the bass saxophone in his one-act opera Von heute auf morgen (1929), and Karlheinz Stockhausen includes a part for it in the saxophone section of Lucifer's Dance, the third scene of his opera, Samstag aus Licht (1983).

-In the 1950s and 1960s it enjoyed a brief vogue in orchestrations for musical theater: Leonard Bernstein’s original score for West Side Story includes bass saxophone, as does Meredith Willson’s Music Man and Sandy Wilson’s The Boy Friend.
+In the 1950s and 1960s it enjoyed a brief vogue in orchestrations for musical theatre.
+The orchestras for Sandy Wilson’s The Boy Friend (1953) and Meredith Willson’s Music Man (1957) included bass saxophone, as did Leonard Bernstein’s original score for the 1957 première of West Side Story.

 The bass saxophone is occasionally called for in concert bands, typically in arrangements from before 1950.
 Australian composer Percy Grainger and American composer Warren Benson are particularly notable composers who wrote for it.

-Today, bass saxophone is most commonly used to perform chamber music.
-It is typically featured in saxophone choirs and sextets, especially those in the direct legacy of teacher-soloist Sigurd Rascher.
-It is also occasionally used to perform in smaller (less than six-member) chamber groups, though typically to play a part originally intended for another instrument as very few such pieces are written to include bass sax.
+In chamber music, the bass saxophone can appear in saxophone ensembles, especially larger saxophone choirs.
+The saxophone is rarely used in small mixed chamber groups; the bass saxophone can be used play parts intended for other instruments.